hitiksaini/gitter/README.md

 Next time if you want to clone a private repo from your companies github account do it as:
 ### `git clone github-work:company/repo_name.git`

+## Change commit author
+At times we mistakently commit from our parallel running git account so here's a way to reset the author :

+1. Configure your new username and email

+`git config username.user <your_username>`

+`git config username.email <your_email>`

+2. Run

+`git commit --amend -C HEAD --reset-author`

+3. Finally,

+`git push --force`

+This will change the author of the last commit.
+Conditionally, you should have access to force push to the remote repository.